LATINO BOOK REVIEW

 The Affairs of the Falcóns | Melissa Rivero

 A cold and unwelcoming New York City sets the stage in this domestic drama about an undocumented Peruvian woman struggling to keep her family and shattered American dream from falling to pieces.
-Ana, her husband Lucho, and two children are living with relatives Continue reading...
+Ana, her husband Lucho, and two children are living with Continue reading...
 6/5/19

 Tears of the Trufflepig | Fernando A. Flores